-Three regional organizations (ROs) of the Society for Risk Analysis (SRA) are again partnering in 2017 to address a controversial topic of global significance: Understanding Perceptions and Evidence of Benefits and Risks of Consuming Fresh Unprocessed Milk.
-The partnering ROs organized a unique risk analysis project beginning with a webinar series on new scientific evidence and culminating in a workshop and a round table panel discussion at the 2017 SRA annual meeting (December 10-14, Arlington, VA).
+Three regional organizations (ROs) of the Society for Risk Analysis (SRA) again partnered in 2017 to address a controversial topic of global significance: Understanding Perceptions and Evidence of Benefits and Risks of Consuming Fresh Unprocessed Milk.
+The partnering ROs organized a unique risk analysis project beginning with a 2017 webinar series on new scientific evidence and culminating in an international workshop planned for 2020.

-The safety and health benefits associated with fresh unprocessed milk (certified raw milk in the US or raw drinking milk in the UK) merit consideration by SRA risk analysis practitioners and stakeholders.
+The safety and health benefits associated with fresh unprocessed milk (raw milk in the US or raw drinking milk in the UK) merit consideration by SRA risk analysis practitioners and stakeholders.
 In the past (FDA, 2003), risk and attendant uncertainty, but not benefits, were estimated for pasteurized and ‘pre-pasteurized’ milk (not fresh unprocessed milk from licensed dairies intended for consumption as certified raw milk).
 As scientific knowledge of the impacts of the human microbiome on health and disease continues to advance, the next generation (NextGen) microbial risk assessments cannot continue to exclude the microbiota.
-The partnering SRA ROs organized this project to include a webinar series to provide necessary context on the microbiota and the history of the ‘milk wars’ for meaningful exercise of analytic-deliberative process in a workshop and round table panel symposium at the SRA annual meeting in 2017.
+The partnering SRA ROs organized this project to include a webinar series to provide necessary context on the microbiota and the history of the ‘milk wars’ for meaningful exercise of analytic-deliberative process in future events with stakeholders from all positions, pro-pasteurization, pro-raw, and neutral.

 Phase One - Webinar Series: Microbiota Informing NextGen Risks and Benefits